 An employee is injured on the job.
-[You] the carrier makes payments on a worker’s compensation claim the employee makes.
+[You] the carrier makes payments on a workers’ compensation claim the employee makes.
 Turns out, a third party was negligent and was the actual cause of the injury to the employee.
 Can you subrogate this claim?
 How is it different from any other subrogation claim you may have?
 The answer is you can and our firm handles Illinois workers’ compensation subrogation claims.
 However, while there are some differences in the law and the approach, we can still guide you through subrogation.

-Illinois Worker’s Compensation is detailed in 820 ILCS 305.
+The Illinois workers’ compensation law is detailed in 820 ILCS 305.
 Specific to subrogation is section 305/5.
 There are two parts of that section that are of particular importance.
 One is the application of a lien on the injured employee in any personal injury action they bring against the at-fault party.
 If the employee and/or their representative are notified of a lien on any recovery, the carrier may recover from the proceeds of any settlement or judgment.
 The recovery is reduced by a twenty-five percent attorney fee for the insured’s representative and a pro-rata cost of any expenses.
 Second, there is a ninety-day rule that the carrier may not file a subrogation action, unless within ninety-days of the relevant statute of limitations the insured has not filed his or her own suit.

 Send written notice of the lien

-Review and recovery of a subrogation claim
+Recovery of a workers’ compensation subrogation claim